Apple unveils spring Watch bands, will sell Nike Sport Loop alone

 Made from fabric and plastic, the standard Sport Loop will be available in Flash Light, Hot Pink, Marine Green, and Tahoe Blue, joined by Nike Sport Loops in Black/Pure Platinum, Bright Crimson/Black, Cargo Khaki, Midnight Fog, and Pearl Pink.
 All Sport Loop variations will sell for $49.

+Three new colors of the $49 flexible plastic Sport Band will be available: Denim Blue, Lemonade, and Red Raspberry.
+Nike Sport Bands in Barely Rose/Pearl Pink, Black/White, and Cargo Khaki/Black will be sold at the same price.

+Four new colors of the $49 fabric and metal Woven Nylon band include Black Stripe, Blue Stripe, Gray Stripe, and Pink Stripe, each with an updated stripe pattern.
+Similarly, three new colors are being offered for the $149 Classic Buckle — Spring Yellow, Electric Blue, and Soft Pink.

+In conjunction with fashion house Hermès, Apple is also offering the 42mm Indigo or Blanc Single Tour Rallye and 38mm Indigo or Blanc Double Tour, each with a rouge-colored H polished edge and contrasted loop.
+The Single Tour Rallye bands are $439 each, and the Double Tour is $489.

-Apple will also offer the Apple Watch Series 3 (GPS + Cellular) model in Space Gray aluminum with a Black Sport Loop, as well as a Nike version with Space Gray aluminum and a Midnight Fog Sport Loop band.
+Last but not least, Apple will offer the Apple Watch Series 3 (GPS + Cellular) model in Space Gray aluminum with a Black Sport Loop, as well as a Nike+ version with Space Gray aluminum and a Midnight Fog Sport Loop band.
 Each will start at $399.

-Three new colors of the $49 flexible plastic Sport Band will be available: Denim Blue, Lemonade and Red Raspberry.
-Nike Sport Bands in Barely Rose/Pearl Pink, Black/White, and Cargo Khaki/Black will be sold at the same price.

-Four new colors of the $49 fabric and metal Woven Nylon band include Black Stripe, Blue Stripe, Gray Stripe and Pink Stripe, each with an updated stripe pattern.
-Similarly, three new colors are being offered for the $149 Classic Buckle — Spring Yellow, Electric Blue and Soft Pink.
+While the release of new watch band colors isn’t a huge deal on its own, the announcement of a large number of new accessories represents a continued commitment by Apple to the lug design introduced with the original Apple Watch.
+Since the company could have quietly drawn down old band inventories ahead of announcing the new Apple Watch, the continued development of new bands hints that this year’s Watch update will maintain band compatibility.

-All of the new Apple Watch bands will be available to order through Apple’s web site later this month.
+All of the new Apple Watch bands and new Apple Watch Series 3 color bundles will be available to order through Apple’s website later this month.